tier4/caret_doc/docs/configuration/intra_node_data_path.md

 # How to define intra-node data path

 In the previous section, you learned how to define inter-node data path.
-However, response time for path cannot be calculated with only inter-node data path definition.
-As you will see in the chapter, you have to define intra-node data path.
+CARET can calculate response time for a simple path using only inter-node data path definition.
+However, when a target application or path becomes complicated, intra-node-data path needs to be defiend as well as inter-node data path.

-CARET assume that intra-node data path is duration from topic subscription to topic publish in a node.
+CARET assume that intra-node data path is mapping of topic subscription and publish in a node.
 This is not defined simply because the definition depends on implementation.

 This section will explain how to find which intra-node data path you have to define, and how to define it.